True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Conclusions

-\paragraph{Limitations} For now, we have mainly focused on rather stationary synthetic and empirical time series (but see Fig. \ref{fig:TSF}\textbf{b}).
-Changes in statistical properties over time, discontinuities, or widely differing time scales in the data observed, impose severe difficulties for zero-shot forecasting, as illustrated in Fig. \ref{fig:TS_limitations}\textbf{a},\textbf{b}, which also plague other TS foundation models.
-However, this may partly be amended by explicitly including non-stationary DS or DS evolving on many different time scales, featuring sharp transitions, etc., in the training corpus.
+\paragraph{Limitations} For now, we have mainly focused on rather stationary time series (but see Fig. \ref{fig:TSF}\textbf{b}).
+Changes in statistical properties over time, tipping points, or widely differing time scales in the data, impose severe difficulties for zero-shot forecasting, as illustrated in Fig. \ref{fig:TS_limitations}\textbf{a},\textbf{b}, which also plague other TS foundation models.
+This may partly be amended by explicitly including such types of non-stationary and multiscale DS in the training corpus.
+Another potential solution may be adding explicit filtering and decomposition modules, similar as in Auto- \cite{wu2021autoformer} or FEDformers \cite{zhou2022fedformer}.
+A proof of concept of this idea is provided in Appx. \ref{sec:TS_pre}.
 Incorrect embeddings, which may not be immediately obvious, can also lead to forecast failures (Fig. \ref{fig:TS_limitations}\textbf{c}).
+Finally, continuous-time versions of the experts which can deal with sampling at irregular time points would be another fruitful direction.